 Kiwis around the country are putting on their gumboots on Friday 5th of April to raise money for youth counselling.

-Gumboot Friday's Founder Mike King says it is a fun fundraising initiative to ignite positive conversations about mental health in schools and within communities.
+Gumboot Friday's founder King says it is a fun fundraising initiative to ignite positive conversations about mental health in schools and within communities.

 Last year in New Zealand 137 young people died by suicide and it is estimated another 3500 attempted to take their own lives, making it one of the leading countries in the world for youth suicide.
 The Government agencies are doing all they can but some young people are stuck waiting up to six months to receive counselling.